Skip to article frontmatterSkip to article content

 b = A * x;

-Using backslash to find the least-squares solution, we get a relative error that is well below κ times machine epsilon.
+Using backslash to find the least-squares solution, we get a relative error that is well below κ\kappa times machine epsilon.

 x_BS = A \ b